CCT-token/compiler-compiler-technology/README.md

 Having the Compiler Compiler Syntax-Controlled Binary executing phase 2.2b, the Compiler Compiler
 executable program has an option to re-create a Compiler Compiler Syntax-Controlled Runtime that
 is identical to the original Compiler Compiler Runtime from 202.
 The Compiler Compiler
-executable program performs **Phase 2.3** creating Compiler compiler generated code,
+executable program performs **Phase 2.3**, creating Compiler Compiler generated code,
 **204** corresponding to the meta grammar from 201.

  ## Significance of CCS Syntax-Controlled Runtime API and CCS Syntax-Controlled Binary API